How augmented reality jewellery try ons supercharge sales for retailers

 Critically, customers that use the try-on feature at Kendra Scott are three times more likely to make a purchase and spend 20% more per order.

-However, augmented reality jewellery is not only useful in online storefronts.
+However, augmented reality jewellery try ons are not only useful in online storefronts.
 In physical stores, integrating AR try-on capabilities into displays can save shop assistants time as they won’t have to show every piece to the potential buyer (and, in a post-COVID-19 world, disinfect every piece that the customer tries on but doesn’t purchase).
 According to Helzberg Diamonds, which installed an AR kiosk in their store in 2019, this is what customers want too, as it gives them “more control over the experience, and empowers them to make educated decisions along the way.”

-Augmented reality jewellery can entice customers to come into the store in the first place, as well.
+Augmented reality jewellery try ons can entice customers to come into the store in the first place, as well.
 Turning AR into a customer attraction, the Swiss watchmaker Tissot let customers try on 3D models of their watches in front of their store.

 3. Engage with AR jewellery social filters